ctools/ctools/doc/source/develop/index.rst

 You can also follow `@ctools_software <https://twitter.com/ctools_software>`_ on twitter to get informed about new ctools releases.

-Below some reasources to learn how to contribute to ctools:
+Below some resources to learn how to contribute to ctools:

 .. toctree::
    :maxdepth: 1